-Finally, think not only about how to carry water you need for drinking, but also about the water you will be using for cooking or for your hygiene because yes, even when hiking, it is important.
+Finally, think not only about how to carry the water you need for drinking but also about the water you will use for cooking or your hygiene because, yes, even when hiking, it is essential.

-👉 Avoid energy drinks, or even sodas… which will further dehydrate you.
-What’s more, this kind of extreme sugar intake is very bad for your health.
+👉 Avoid energy drinks or even sodas, which will further dehydrate you.
+Moreover, this excessive sugar intake is bad for your health.

-Why is it important to drink clean water?
+Why is it essential to drink clean water?

 Haters will say it’s obvious, but why do we need clean water?

-Unless you take water directly from a local resident or from a safe tap, water in the mountains can still contain impurities.
+Unless you take water directly from a resident or a safe tap, water in the mountains can still contain impurities.

-YES, the outdoor sector consumes a large amount of chemicals that make products waterproof, water-repellent, robust and elastic, but which are harmful to health and the environment, especially perfluorocarbons, known as PFCs.
+YES, the outdoor sector consumes many chemicals that make products waterproof, water-repellent, robust, and elastic, but they are harmful to health and the environment, especially perfluorocarbons, known as PFCs.

 Some brands, however, are exceptions and consciously respect the environment.
-Go look for them!
+Look for them!

-You will also find bacteria such as Salmonella, Coliform, E Coli, and microorganisms such as giardia.
+You will also find bacteria such as Salmonella, Coliform, and E Coli and microorganisms such as giardia.

-All of these bacteria can be found in stagnant water, and can quickly cause headaches, diarrhea, cramps, dizziness, and a whole lot of other fun stuff.
+All these bacteria can be found in stagnant water and can quickly cause headaches, diarrhea, cramps, dizziness, and a lot of other fun stuff.

-So, the point of having a purified water supply is not only to keep you hydrated, but also to avoid a host of diseases.
+So, the point of having a purified water supply is to keep you hydrated and avoid a host of diseases.

 Available sources of water

-To find sources of drinking water or water to purify, it all depends on the type of hike you are doing.
+Finding sources of drinking water or water to purify will depend on the type of hike you are doing.

-There are abundant sources of drinking water: in the case of a hike during which you will pass by many resupplying points such as villages, refuges, fountains, you can limit the quantity of water to be carried in your backpack.
+There are abundant drinking water sources: in the case of a hike during which you will pass by many resupplying points such as villages, refuges, and fountains, you can limit the water you will carry in your backpack.

 A 1.5 L bottle can be enough.